-LIST OF OFFICERS - General in chief, Narciso ings were open, empty, and forsaken; Lopes; second in command, and chief of the with the exception of a few countrymen, staff, John Pragay; officers of the staff, Cap- who fled at a few discharges, Morillo was tain Emmrich Radwitch; Lieutenante Joseph without inhabitants.
-Lopez turned to Lewohl, and Jigys Rodendorf; Adjutants Col-Captain Lewis, and bade him return to engen and Blumenthal ; Captain Ludwig Schlessenger ; Lieutenants Ludwig and Miller; Florida for further recruits.
-The Pampero accordingly moved off, when Lopez, Surgeon Hega Lemmgue.
-Commissary, G. A. Cook.

-Staff of the Regiment of Infantry .- Colonel look after the unnecessary arms and pro-R. L. Dorman, Lieutenant Colonel W. Scott visions, advanced to the pext town, Las Harness, Adjutant George A. Graham; Com.
-Posas, without encountering anything but missary Joseph Bell.
-Adjutant of the Regi- a few countrymen, who fled as he apment, George Parr. proached.
-On reaching Las Posas, he

-Company A .- Captain, Robert Ellis; Lieufound the town abandoned, nor could all tenant, E. McDonald; Sub-Lioutenant, J. L. La his best efforts persuade its inhabitants to Hascan ; ditto, R. H. Beslinbridge. return.
-He remained at Las Posas till

-Company B.-Captain, John Johnson: First Lieutenant, James Dunn; Second do., J. F. Williams; Third do., James O'Reilly.
-Company C .- Captain, J. C. Bridgham ; First he expected to join him, he resolved to points, to remove the means of disembarkation. resort to the mountains, and with this ob- At seven o'clock in the morning, I communicaject started for Pinar del Rio, but by the ted with the inhabitants of Morillo, and was error or treachery of his guide was con- informed by the inhabitants that, at ten o'clock error or treachery of his guide was con-ducted to the coffee estate of Frias, where he had another encounter with the troops, when they killed a large number of Span-iards, including Gen. Enna; this encoun-ter resulted in the loss of four or five men, what ware before lost, reduc-ter the what ware before lost, reduc-ter the state of the state of the state of the state of the bour of the state of the state of the state of the bour of the state of the state of the state of the bour of the state of the state of the state of the bour of the state of the state of the state of the bour of the state of the state of the state of the state of the bour of the state of the state of the state of the state of the bour of the state of the state of the state of the state of the bour of the state o which with what were before lost, reduc-ed the force at Frias to 220 men, includ-was the cause of their having disappeared from ing 12 or 14 wounded.
-With these he the inhabitants of the neighborhood, I proceedpassed to Brujo, and spending the night ed in that direction eighteen miles, with full in union, went to Martitorenea or Cande- steam; but, after having accomplished that dislaria, where on the 21st, his force not ex- tance, I could not discover any of those I purceeding 200 men, when breakfasting, he sued.
+German Regiment .- Captain, Hugo Schlyct; Principe, to act upon the advice of the Lieutenants, Paul Michael, Biro Cambeas; letter, and to proceed and land at some Captain, Pietra Muller; Lieutenant, Giovano was comparatively deserted: the build-LIST OF OFFICERS.-General in chief, Narciso ings were open, empty, and forsaken; Lopez; second in command, and chief of the with the exception of a few countrymen, staff, John Pragay; officers of the staff, Cap-who fled at a few discharges, Morillo was without inhabitants.
+Lopez turned to Captain Lewis, and bade him return to Schlessenger; Lieutenants Ludwig and Miller; Florida for further recruits.
+The Pam-Surgeon Hega Lemmgne.
+Commissary, G. A. pero accordingly moved off, when Lopez, leaving Col. Crittenden with fifty men, to Staff of the Regiment of Infantry.-Colonel look after the unnecessary arms and pro-R. L. Dorman, Lieutenant Colonel W. Scott visions, advanced to the next town, Las Harness, Adjutant George A. Graham; Com- Posas, without encountering anything but missary Joseph Bell.
+Adjutant of the Regi- a few countrymen, who fled as he approached.
+On reaching Las Posas, he Company A .- Captain, Robert Ellis; Lieu-found the town abandoned, nor could all tenant, E. McDonald; Sub-Lieutenant, J. L. La his best efforts persuade its inhabitants to return.
+He remained at Las Posas till the following morning, when he was attacked by twelve hundred of the Queen's Company U.-Captain, J. C. Bridgham ; First troops, who, in the end were forced to re-Lieutenant, Richard Vowden; Second do., J. tire, leaving him in possession of the place, with the loss of Col. Pragay, Capt.
+Company D.-Captain, Philip Golday; First Oberto, and some fifty killed and wound-Lieutenaut, David L. Rassan; Second do , John ed.
+Finding he did not encounter the II.
+Landingham; Third do., Jas.
+H. Vowden. expected sympathy amongst the people, Company E .- Captain, Henry Jackson; First and was attacked by the very troops whom ject started for Pinar del Rio, but by the ted with the inhabitants of Morillo, and was error or treachery of his guide was con- informed by the inhabitants that, at ten o'clock ducted to the coffee estate of Frias, where he had another encounter with the troops, when they killed a large number of Spaniards, including Gen. Enna; this encounter resulted in the loss of four or five men, which with what were before lost, reductions. which with what were before lost, reduc- had taken the direction of New Orleans, which ed the force at Frias to 220 men, includ- was the cause of their having disappeared from ing 12 or 14 wounded.
+With these he the inhabitants of the neighborhood, I proceedpassed to Brujo, and spending the night ed in that direction eighteen miles with full in union, went to Martitorenea or Cande-steam; but, after having accomplished that dislaria, where on the 21st, his force not ex- tance, I could not discover any of those I purceeding 200 men, when breakfasting, he sued.
 Believing the road they had followed was surprised, attacked, and his men dis- was within the rocks, I directed my steemer to persed by the troops of the Queen.
 An that point, and made the greatest exertions to hundred or more hid themselves in the encounter the fugitive pirates.
-At ten o'clock forest, one-third without arms, where in the morning I found myself in the proximity they remained for four days without any food except Lopez's horse, some corn, that I was afraid of my inability to seize them. and wild plantains.
+At ten o'clock forest, one-third without arms, where in the morning I found myself in the proximity they remained for four days without any of the passage, and detected the four boats and wild plantains.